ericthelemur/tiltify-control/README.md

+> Project superseded by [ericthelemur/nodecg-dono-control](https://github.com/ericthelemur/nodecg-dono-control) - a rewrite in React

 # tiltify-control

 Tiltify Control provides a donation reader and moderation interface for Tiltify Donations.
 Both as a reliable donation reader and to allow approval/censorship of donation messages before they are shown on stream.